Making Blockchain Experiments Easy

 Miaoyong Xu

-Miaoyong is currently a student pursuing his master's degree at the School of Computer Science and Engineering, Sun Yat-sen University.
+Miaoyong Xu received his M.Sc. degree from the School of Computer Science and Engineering at Sun Yat-Sen University in 2025, China.
 His research interests mainly include blockchain.
 He joined HuangLab in October 2021 and participated in the development of BlockEmulator.

 吴均豪